 A number of elements must play into the situation to constitute abandonment.

 Most states require an absence of at least a year.
 It can’t be a mutually agreed-upon decision.
 During that time, the absent spouse must fail to pay support.
 Additionally, the remaining spouse must not have caused the departure—for instance, fleeing from physical abuse doesn’t count.

 Related Reading: What are the Grounds for Divorce in Oregon?

 Oregon is a no-fault divorce state.
 This means that in order to dissolve a marriage, there’s no need for one spouse to assign blame or to prove the other was in the wrong.

 All that needs to happen is for one spouse to proclaim the marriage irretrievably broken and that no hope for reconciliation exists.
 As long as you meet the residency requirements and follow the proper procedure, you’ll get your divorce.

 While abandonment may ultimately be the root cause of a divorce, it may not end up the cause, legally speaking.
 In Oregon, the only basis for divorce is “irreconcilable differences.”

 Some states require a couple to live apart for a period of time in order to grant a no-fault divorce, but that’s not the case in Oregon.

-Abandonment may not wind up the reason written down on your divorce decree, but it does still have a significant impact.
+Though abandonment doesn’t wind up the reason written down on your divorce decree, it does still have a significant impact.
 Especially when it comes to child custody and divorce settlements.

 In cases of abandonment, it’s hard to show a strong, stable bond between parent and child.
 During a prolonged absence, the de facto custodial parent can also seek divorce and attempt to gain sole custody.